 Paying transaction fees with bandwidth or energy

-On the TRON network, you can make transactions without paying TRX transaction fees if you have enough bandwidth and energy.
+On the TRON network, you can sometimes send transactions without paying TRX transaction fees if you have enough bandwidth and energy.

 If your wallet only has enough of one resource (bandwidth or energy), it will use that resource and pay for the other with TRX.